Optic radiation: Function

-The optic radiation contains tracts which transmit visual information from the retina of the eye to the visual cortex.
-Lesions of the optic radiations are usually unilateral and commonly vascular in origin.
-Field defects therefore develop abruptly, in contrast to the slow progression of defects associated with tumors.
+The optic radiation contains feedforward tracts that transmit visual information (from the retina of the eye) from the geniculate nucleus to the visual cortex, and also feedback tracts from the visual cortex to the neurons in the LGN that project to them.
+The function of the feedback from the visual cortex back to the LGN is unknown.
+The optic radiation is activated during working memory tasks.
+The optic radiations are usually unilateral and commonly vascular in origin.
+Field defects, therefore, develop abruptly, in contrast to the slow progression of defects associated with tumors.

 Clinical significance

 Examination

 Tracts contained within the optic radiation are examined as part of a cranial nerve examination.